-As per the historical records, the Forest Department remained the key agency for both protecting and exploiting the vast land under its control.
+As per historical records, the forest department remained the key agency for protecting and exploiting the vast land under its control.
 A few pioneers stood out, voicing and advancing concerns about vanishing species and threatened landscapes.
-In the early years of Independence, many such naturalists were associated with a leading voluntary group, the Bombay Natural History Society.
-Founded in the late nineteenth century, it had evolved into a body that brought together those with an interest in nature - planters, officials, scientists, a few princes and foresters.
+In the early years of independence, many naturalists became associated with a leading voluntary group namely, the Bombay Natural History Society.
+Founded in the late nineteenth century, the group had evolved into a body that brought together those with an interest in nature like the planters, officials, scientists, a few princes and foresters.

 Salim Ali, Edward Pritchard Gee and M. Krishnan were among the prominent naturalists in independent India.
 These three naturalists knew most, if not all, about the vastness of India.
 None came from a princely background or from landed or feudal families.
 Fortunately, they were far from being penurious and had to earn a living.
 However, the trio stood in contrast to one another, even as they shared concerns.
 Salim Ali was the voice of science and Edward Pritchard Gee's voice was that of an advisor to the official bodies.
 Though none exerted or held executive authority, each of them was a living testimony to the continuing engagement of a section of India's middle class with the dilemmas of conservation.